 We begin our journey by locating a common understanding of the various ways art is defined, negotiated and deployed in different parts of the world.
-We deconstruct different kinds of artwork and the performances of those great art museums that remain so central to its shaping.
-We do this so that we gain a common understanding of our field of study and to push against narrow art interpretations of what art museums are and why governments support their creation.
+You'll deconstruct different kinds of artwork, and the performances of those great art museums that remain so central to its shaping.
+By doing this you'll gain a common understanding of this field of study, and push back against narrow interpretations of what art museums are and why governments support their creation.

-In parallel with our disassembly of the architecture and curatorial performances of great historic institutions, we also begin to explore the alternative reality of contemporary art and the so-called ‘global contemporary’.
+In parallel with our disassembly of the architecture and curatorial performances of great historic institutions, you'll also begin to explore the alternative reality of contemporary art and the so-called ‘global contemporary’.
 Here, our attention is drawn to ephemeral performances and other art platforms, venues and sites that represent institutions engaged in creating and negotiating art now.
-We will take a particular interest in the form of the contemporary art museum and the biennial as a site of value creation.
+You'll take a particular interest in the form of the contemporary art museum, and the biennial as a site of value creation.

 - Art museums and art history

 - Curatorial orthodoxies and curationism

 - National galleries and national art

 - Non-collecting contemporary art platforms